Joomag vs Issuu Review – let the Battle begin [Unexpected Winner]

 When I was looking for Issuu and Joomag alternatives, the service had to fulfill several conditions.
 For example, I wanted social media integration to reach as wide an audience as possible.

 Similarly, I wanted to have a service that would let me publish to potential readers coming from anywhere- any operating system or browser, and either a computer, smartphone, or tablet, just to make sure I had the best shot at finding new readers.

 It was also very important to me that I could embed my publications on my own website.
 It didn't make sense to me to allow my content to be hosted somewhere else, and risk having readers not come back to my site or be distracted by ads and suggestions.

 First, I settled on Issuu, because it seemed to be a better bargain and I've already seen some banner-ads in the past promoting the platform.
 Nobody likes having to pay for things, but I was happy with what I had and didn't see any reason to consider alternatives.

-But after a week or so, I reviewed Joomag, because Issuu was more of a cookie cutter than a tool to take your publications to the next level.
+But after a week or so, I reviewed Joomag, because Issuu was more of a cookie-cutter than a tool to take your publications to the next level.
 There were several other reasons for discarding it after that short time.
-First, I may have been doing the edit work the wrong way by not following the latest trends.
+First, I may have been doing the editing work the wrong way by not following the latest trends.

 If it was a constant battle of Joomag vs Issuu, I felt that these tools were better off in another part of the world and not in my vicinity.
-I than began to check out some of the Joomag and Issuu competitors, like flipsnack (I review them in my article 7 Best Flipbook Software Solutions), flipboard, yudu, zmag, magcloud, zinio and Yumpu.com.
+I then began to check out some of the Joomag and Issuu competitors, like Flipsnack (I review them in my article ), Flipboard, Yudu, Zmag, MagCloud, Zinio, and YUMPU Publishing.

 A new technology called for new strategies and people were looking for exciting content and attractive elements in what they read.